dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 That's when I came across the [Pistols Dataset](https://public.roboflow.com/object-detection/pistols) from Roboflow.

 This dataset contains 2986 images and 3448 labels across a single annotation class: pistols.
-Images are wide-ranging: pistols in-hand, cartoons, and staged studio quality images of guns.
+Images are wide-ranging: pistols in hand, cartoons, and staged studio-quality images of guns.
 The dataset was originally released by the University of Grenada.

 {{< figure_resizing src="pistol.png">}}